ParadropLabs/ParadropTutorial/README.md

 ## Other Resources

 Check the link below for the latest version of the tutorial instructions.
 We recommend reading through sections 1 and 2 before the tutorial.
+Sections 3 and 4 require access to a Paradrop node, so we will work through those during the tutorial.

 https://docs.google.com/document/d/1oMEZUYhrmTxA06Cx5Gn9mDtgKnn4OGTc2Qx-uDD9x4M

-View our developer-oriented documentation:
+For additional information, refer to our developer-oriented system
+documentation:

 http://paradrop.readthedocs.io/en/latest/